Freewinds: 1986 onwards: Scientology acquisition and ownership

-CSI believed that an ocean-going vessel would be the most appropriate facility for ministering New OT VIII because this advanced level of religious service requires a completely safe, aesthetic and distraction-free environment and because L. Ron Hubbard, the religion's founder, had researched and ministered the first OT levels aboard a ship in the late 1960s.
-A ship therefore would have particular religious significance to Scientologists.

-An entity called the Flag Ship Trust (FST) was formed in December 1985 with the aid of a US$5 million donation from the International Association of Scientologists.
+The Flag Ship Trust (FST) entity was formed in December 1985 with the aid of a US$5 million donation from the International Association of Scientologists.
 In September 1986, the FST purchased Bohème, renamed her Freewinds, and refitted her to enable use for Scientology purposes.
-Lawrence Woodcraft, a licensed British architect member of the Sea Org, was chosen by the Scientology leadership to be the "Chief Architect" of the ship.
+Lawrence Woodcraft, a licensed British architect in the Sea Org, was chosen by FST to be the "Chief Architect" of the ship.
 Upon arrival, Woodcraft discovered that he was not doing any design work but only producing working drawings of renderings and sketches by the "LRH Architects" Barry and Carol Stein (whom Woodcraft later found out were not licensed architects).
 The designs were full of functional defects, such as moving the dining room two decks up without the kitchen and replacing the existing dining room with a course room (causing disturbances from the noise from the kitchen).
-When Woodcraft pointed out such defects, he was overruled, and in the case of the restaurant, senior managers installed an elevator to move the food between the two levels.
-This required cutting through steel floors, which threatened the ship's structural integrity.
+When Woodcraft pointed out such defects, he was overruled, and in the case of the restaurant, senior managers ordered an elevator to be installed, which required cutting through steel floors, threatening the ship's structural integrity.
 Woodcraft and the chief of the renovations, Steve Kozaki, were unsure about the composition of the walls.
-Kozaki slammed a hammer into a wall, releasing a powdery substance which Woodcraft immediately identified as asbestos.
-He later confirmed it when he found the original Finnish blueprints, which clearly labeled "asbestos" all over the ship.
-Woodcraft confronted the Ship's Chief Engineer, Wack Alcock, who immediately denied having asbestos and claimed it was just "insulation."
-Woodcraft informed multiple people, who all disregarded his warnings, with the exception of Bitty Miscavige, the sister-in-law of Scientology head David Miscavige, who was given overall supervision of the project.
+Kozaki slammed a hammer into a wall, releasing a powdery substance that Woodcraft immediately identified as asbestos.
+He later confirmed it when he found the original Finnish blueprints, which clearly labeled "asbestos" insulation all over the ship.
+Woodcraft confronted the Chief Engineer, Wack Alcock, who immediately denied having asbestos and claimed it was just "insulation."
+Woodcraft informed multiple people, who all disregarded his warnings, except Bitty Miscavige, the sister-in-law of Scientology head David Miscavige, who supervised the project.
 Bitty immediately became concerned and tried to resolve the issue, but decided not to after Alcock could not find anything about asbestos in L Ron Hubbard's literature and reminded Bitty of Scientology doctrine, which held that cancer was caused by "sexual misconduct," not asbestos.
-Further damage was caused when one of Hubbard's writings were found to criticize fiberglass, which the Sea Org ordered the removal of all the fiberglass protecting the ship from the Caribbean sun.
+Further damage was caused when one of Hubbard's writings was found to criticize fiberglass, as a consequence of which Sea Org ordered the removal of all the fiberglass protecting the ship from the Caribbean sun.